-** The safety and effectivness of Sulindac tablets have not been established in rheumatoid arthritis patients who are designated in the American Rheumatism Association classification as Functional Class IV (incapacitated, largely or wholly bedridden, or confined to wheelchair, little or no self-care).
+**The safety and effectiveness of Sulindac tablets USP have not been established in rheumatoid arthritis patients who are designated in the American Rheumatism Association classification as Functional Class IV (incapacitated, largely or wholly bedridden, or confined to wheelchair, little or no self-care).

 Sulindac is contraindicated in patients with known hypersensitivity to Sulindac or the excipients (see DESCRIPTION).

-Sulindac is contraindicated for the treatment of peri-operative pain in the setting of coronary artery bypass graft (CABG) surgery (see WARNINGS).
+Sulindac is contraindicated in the setting of coronary artery bypass graft (CABG) surgery (see WARNINGS).

 Cardiovascular Thrombotic Events

 Clinical trials of several COX-2 selective and nonselective NSAIDs of up to three years duration have shown an increased risk of serious cardiovascular (CV) thrombotic events, including myocardial infarction (MI) and stroke, which can be fatal.
 Based on available data, it is unclear that the risk for CV thrombotic events is similar for all NSAIDs.
 The relative increase in serious CV thrombotic events over baseline conferred by NSAID use appears to be similar in those with and without known CV disease or risk factors for CV disease.
 However, patients with known CV disease or risk factors had a higher absolute incidence of excess serious CV thrombotic events, due to their increased baseline rate.
 Some observational studies found that this increased risk of serious CV thrombotic events began as early as the first weeks of treatment.
 The increase in CV thrombotic risk has been observed most consistently at higher doses.